 From the outside, a voice-over career seems almost ideal.
 You talk into a microphone and you get paid.
-In go to link Part One of this book, author Paul Strikwerda debunks the most prevalent myths that unscrupulous sales people use to try to sell you expensive voice-over trainings and demo-packages.
+In http://highonblog.com/insight-to-daily-stand-up-dos-and-dont/ Part One of this book, author Paul Strikwerda debunks the most prevalent myths that unscrupulous sales people use to try to sell you expensive voice-over trainings and demo-packages.
 You’ll also get a much better idea of whether or not a freelance/voice-over career is for you.

 Most newcomers to voice-over will give up within a year because they don’t know anything about freelancing.
 Part Three is called “It’s a Business,” and it prepares you for the long road ahead by learning from other people’s freelance failures and successes.
 You’ll also learn the one word that saved the author’s freelance career.

 Having a pleasant voice is nice if you want to become a voice-over, but it’s not essential.
 Making sure that clients can find you is crucial for your career.
 In “Spreading the Word,” you’ll learn how to market yourself through your website and social media, and by developing a personal brand.
 It’s the story of “telling, not selling” any freelancer will benefit from.

 If you want to build a long-term career, you’ll need your colleagues just as much as you need your clients.
 In this part of the book, the author tells you how to separate the pros from the con artists, and introduces you to some of the colorful characters you’re bound to meet in this crazy business.

 Whether or not you are going to make it as a pro, will depend as much on your ability to read scripts as on your ability to read clients.
 That’s what Part Six is about.
 Paul Strikwerda shows you what you need to know before you start bidding on projects, and he shares his experience with one of the most popular voice casting sites.